April and May are great months to visit Cozumel, whether it’s just at the end of your school vacation or after the spring break season is over.

 Traditionally, Cozumel’s Festival of Cedral takes place over several days, and the schedule includes loads of music, regional dancing, traditional garb, local Mexican and Yucatecan foods, drinks, and general revelry.

-The Festival of Cedral has also featured various performances and traditions such as horse racing, bullfighting, and bird fighting – the likes of which are phasing out, as new sensibilities influence and modernize the event.
+The Festival of Cedral has (over the years past…) also featured various performances and traditions such as horse racing, bullfighting, and bird fighting – the likes of which are phasing out, as new sensibilities influence and modernize the event.

 The dates of the Cedral Festival are often in flux, but it is usually at the very end of April or early May.
 The dates are often and set after the time most home wall calendars need to be printed, so these days, people wait and usually find out about the official dates via social media.